Bunny Allen

-Frank Maurice Allen known as "Bunny Allen" (17 April 1906, in Upton Cum Chalvey, Buckinghamshire, England – 14 January 2002, in Lamu Island) was a renowned white hunter and safari guide in Kenya.
+Frank Maurice Allen (17 April 1906, in Upton Cum Chalvey, Buckinghamshire, England – 14 January 2002, in Lamu Island), known as "Bunny Allen", was a renowned white hunter and safari guide in Kenya.

 Biography

 Allen earned the nickname "Bunny" from a Gypsy hunting companion in England for his proficiency in snaring rabbits in Windsor Forest.
 He was educated at Sir William Borlase's Grammar School, Marlow, Buckinghamshire.

 He arrived in Kenya in 1927 to join his two brothers.
 He found work managing a farm for Mervyn Soames where he took guests out shooting.
 His bush expertise drew respect from the locals and he became a hunting partner of Denys Finch Hatton.
 He took part in three Royal Safaris including one where he captured cheetah by driving alongside them as they ran and jumping on their backs.

 During World War II he enlisted and was later commissioned in the King's African Rifles, serving in the Battle of Madagascar and the 6th East African Campaign and finishing the war as a Captain.

 He was the subject of a short film directed by Peter Hort and Mark Macauley in 1996 called A Gypsy in Africa.